Gidi Markuszower

-Gideon "Gidi" Markuszower (born 27 October 1977) is an Israeli–Dutch politician of the Party for Freedom (PVV).
-He became a member of the Netherlands Senate on 9 June 2015.
-In the 2017 Dutch general election he was elected to the House of Representatives, and gave up his Senate seat.
-He was fourth on the Party for Freedom list in the 2023 Dutch general election, and therefore continued his term as a member of the House of Representatives.
+Gideon "Gidi" Markuszower (גידי מרקוסזוור; born 27 October 1977) is an Israeli–Dutch politician.
+He became a senator on 9 June 2015 on behalf of the right-wing populist Party for Freedom (PVV).
+In the 2017 Dutch general election, he was elected to the House of Representatives and gave up his Senate seat.
+On 20 January 2026, he left the PVV parliamentary group along with six other MPs to found the independent Markuszower Group.

 Political career

 He was a spokesperson for Likud Netherlands between 1999 and 2005 and board member between 1999 and 2015, when he resigned from the party to become a member of the Senate.
 He also served as political advisor to Member of Parliament Anton van Schijndel (VVD) until 1 December 2006.

-Markuszower was arrested in 2008 for illegally carrying a firearm while performing security work at a celebration of Israel's 60–year existence.
+Markuszower was arrested in 2008 for illegally carrying a firearm, while performing voluntary security work at a celebration of Israel's 60-year existence.
 He stated that he had violated transportation restrictions of his firearms license, but charges were later dropped by the prosecution.

-Markuszower was placed on the Party for Freedom list for the 2010 general election.
+Markuszower was placed on the PVV list for the 2010 general election.
 However, he withdrew himself as a candidate after party leader Geert Wilders had been informed of findings by the General Intelligence and Security Service (AIVD).
-It had concluded that Markuszower was involved in an organization that had shared information with "a foreign power" and that he had been in contact with a foreign intelligence agency, suspected to be the Israeli Mossad.
+It had concluded that Markuszower was involved in an organisation that had shared information with "a foreign power" and that he had been in contact with a foreign intelligence agency, suspected to be the Israeli Mossad.

-In the 2015 Dutch Senate election Markuszower, who was in fifth place on the Party for Freedom's candidate list, was elected to the Senate.
+In the 2015 Dutch Senate election Markuszower, who was in fifth place on the PVV's candidate list, was elected to the Senate.
 He took his seat on 9 June 2015.
-He become the chairman for committee for Immigration and Asylum, and for Justice and Home Affairs.
+He became the chairman for committee for Immigration and Asylum, and for Justice and Home Affairs.

-In 2017, Markuszower was elected to the House of Representative, after being placed fourth on the Party for Freedom's candidate list.
+In 2017, Markuszower was elected to the House of Representative, after being placed fourth on the PVV's candidate list.
 As a consequence he stepped down from the Senate.
 In November 2017, Markuszower called for the general public to be able to appoint judges, a task for House of Representatives and council members.
-In 2018, Markuszower took over the co-defense of a private member's bill from Geert Wilders concerning the detention of suspects in the interest of national security.
+In 2018, Markuszower took over the co-defence of a private member's bill from Geert Wilders concerning the detention of suspects in the interest of national security.
 He was supported by Machiel de Graaf and Sietse Fritsma.